 Grid integration advances help accommodate more renewables

-Many wind, solar, and other variable alternative energy resources are not owned or controlled by utilities.
-As these intermittent resources are connected to the electric grid, utilities and system operators must integrate power output while balancing supply and demand in real time and avoiding unanticipated voltage fluctuations or circuit overloads that could trigger blackouts or other service disruptions.
-To address these issues, utilities are developing more accurate forecasting tools and planning processes, and adopting new technologies and applications such as grid automation, smart inverters, sensors, advanced analytics, forecasting, and electricity storage.
-With these improvements, utilities and grid operators can accept higher levels of renewable generation.
+As variable energy resources (VER) are connected to the electric grid, utilities and system operators must integrate power output, while balancing supply and demand in real time and avoid unanticipated voltage fluctuations or circuit overloads that could trigger blackouts or other service disruptions.
+To address these issues, utilities are developing more accurate forecasting tools and planning processes and adopting new technologies and applications such as grid automation, smart inverters, sensors, and advanced analytics.

 Renewable energy sees expanded role in resiliency